This page contains the latest known information and advice for adult care providers in Somerset.

 Most people with coronavirus have at least one of these symptoms.

 The Government launched a new NHS Test and Trace service on 28/05/2020.
 The service is expected to evolve over the coming weeks and further information will be added as it becomes available.

-A summary has been produced of Coronavirus (COVID-19) tests available for adult social care in England (HM Government, updated 24/03/2021) that details the different requirements for each type of service.
+A summary has been produced of Coronavirus (COVID-19) tests available for adult social care in England (UK Government and NHS Test and Trace, updated July 2021) that details the different requirements for each type of service.
 This is part of the Coronavirus (COVID-19) testing for adult social care settings pack of guidance (Department of Health and Social Care, updated 09/07/2021).